vs3kulic/microblog/README.md

 # microblog
-This is web applicaton written in Python using Flask.
+This is a web applicaton written in Python using the Flask micro web framework.
 The application was created for educational purposes only.